microbit-foundation/dev-docs/software/interface.md

 ### Enter bootloader mode

 To enter this mode we need to ground TP1 during board power up, this is the BOOTMODE pin in the KL27.
-To do that, connect with a wire (or something like a paper-clip) TP1 red circle) with any ground point (black sqaure) as you insert the USB cable into the device.
+To do that, connect with a wire (or something like a paper-clip) TP1 red circle) with any ground point (black square) as you insert the USB cable into the device.

 ![TP1](/docs/software/assets/TP1.png){: width: 300px}